2022 United States House of Representatives elections in Tennessee: District 4

 The 4th district encompasses the southern part of Middle Tennessee, including Murfreesboro and Lynchburg.
 The district was barely impacted by the 2020 redistricting cycle, though it does take up more of the southern border of the state.
-The incumbent is Republican Scott DesJarlais, who was re-elected with 66.7% of the vote in 2020 and won re-election in 2022.
+The incumbent was Republican Scott DesJarlais, who was re-elected with 66.7% of the vote in 2020 and won re-election in 2022.